-Additional Options for "Semi-Open" Embryo Donation:
+Additional Options for an "Open ID" Embryo Donation:

-While most of our embryo donors choose anonymous donations, we are proud to provide flexible "in-between" options to ensure that our program can be tailored to fit the specific desires of couples and individuals donating embryos and all loving recipients.
-For instance, we will be happy to facilitate a Zoom meeting between both parties to give them the opportunity to get to know one another without sharing identifying information.
+While most of our embryo donors choose anonymous donations, we are proud to provide flexible "in-between" options to ensure that our program can be tailored to fit the specific desires of all couples and individuals donating embryos and all loving recipients.
+For instance, we will be happy to facilitate a Zoom meeting between both parties to allow them to get to know one another without sharing identifying information.
 Depending on the situation, we may have other opportunities available.
 If you find a donor embryo profile you are interested in, feel free to contact our team with any questions.

 The length of time is dependent upon a few factors.
-Once funds and your contract are complete, the time is dependent on the amount of time needed to prepare the recipient mother's uterus or the gestational carrier’s uterus for the embryos transfer.
+Once funds and your contract are complete, the time is dependent on the amount of time needed to prepare the recipient mother's uterus or the gestational carrier’s uterus for the embryo transfer.

 The available information about the donors is usually basic and somewhat sparse.
 Here is the information you will be provided with:

 All available information will be listed on the donor embryo profile, which may include the following:

 Please note that the available information varies.
 We recommend all medical records be reviewed by your IVF physician.

 Yes, visit this webpage to learn more: PGT-A Testing

 Yes, if there are multiple embryos from the same profile, you can secure additional embryos for an additional charge.
 You will be responsible for the yearly storage of additional embryos.